kenakofer/kenakofer.github.io/timeline.md

  **Q**: What constitutes a fresh new model versus an update to an existing model?

  **A**: We rely primarily on how the developers describe and market it.

- **Q**: What do all these numbers mean?
+ **Q**: What's a "token"?

  **A**: A token is about half a word.
 Current LLMs "see" tokens instead of letters or words.
+Check out <https://tiktokenizer.vercel.app/> to see how an LLM sees.

+ **Q**: What do all these numbers mean?

-The numbers in each model indicate limitations or costs when using the model.
+ **A**: The numbers for each model indicate limitations or costs when using the model.
 Top to bottom:

 Parameter count is how many numbers is takes to describe the model's weights.
 More parameters typically means the model knows more stuff, but it's harder to train and harder to run.
 Most proprietary models don't share their parameter count anymore.

 Context window is how long (in tokens) that your conversation with the llm can get before the llm forgets the first tokens.

 Max output tokens is how many tokens the LLM can output in a single message.

 The other two numbers are cost per million tokens input and cost per million tokens output.
 You probably don't see these costs when you're using a web interface, but for those using the API, they pay by the mega-token.
 These costs usually correlate with the cost of electricity to handle your request, even if you're using a free web interface.